defi-wonderland/ZKchainHub-backend/packages/pricing/README.md

 1. To create a new provider, create it inside [`providers`](./src/providers/) folder and implement the [`IPricingProvider`](./src/interfaces/pricing.interface.ts) interface.

-> Note 1: is provider implementation responsibility to map token addresses to their internal id if needed.
+> Note 1: it is the provider's responsibility to map token addresses to their internal id if needed

 > Note 2: for native token (eg. ETH), use the one address